WCramRTC/GA_Classes/README.md

 # GA_Classes

-This assignment will walk you through creating classes ( including explinations about fields, constructors, properties, and methods ).
+This assignment will walk you through creating classes ( including explanations about fields, constructors, properties, and methods ).

 You will then add items to a List to replicate a inventory.

-Following this you will create another class that will recplicate an online shopping cart that will hold items you wish to purchase.
+Following this you will create another class that will replicate an on line shopping cart that will hold items you wish to purchase.

 Followed by totaling up the cost and displaying everything as a formatted receipt.